statsle/QMF/README.md

 ##Functions
-From the perspective of how we select the local region, there are two versions of QMF: QMF-local and QMF-kernel, which treat the constraint onto the local region in two different ways.
+As the quadratic matrix factorization model without a regularization term can be easily realized by solving a regularized QMF with the regularized parameter lambda set to 0, we only need to explain how to use the RQMF function.
+From the perspective of how we select the local region, there are two versions of RQMF: QMF-local and QMF-kernel, which treat the constraint on the local region in two different ways.
+Regarding how we tune the regularization parameters, there are also two versions of QMF.
+RQMF-lambda directly solves the RQMF (regularized quadratic matrix factorization) model given a fixed lambda, while RQMF-adaptive adaptively tunes lambda in the algorithm.

-QMF-local fits the data in the local region by selecting the K nearest neighbors, which we implement with the file QMF.m.
+The truncated local version of RQMF fits the data in the local region by selecting the K nearest neighbors, which we implement with the function RQMF(X, Tau, rho, adaptive, W) by assigning X with the selected data and setting the weighted matrix as the identity matrix I.

-QMF-kernel fits the data in the local region by assigning the data points different weights, often realized by a kernel function.
-We implement QMF-kernel in the file QMF_K.m.
+The soft kernel version of RQMF fits the data in the local region by assigning different weights to the data points, often realized by a kernel function.
+We implement the kernel RQMF with function RQMF(X, Tau, rho, adaptive, W) by assigning X with all the data and setting the weighted matrix with a diagonal matrix where the i-th element represents the important weight corresponding to the i-th sample.

-Regarding how we tune the regularization parameters, there are two versions of QMF.
-QMF-$\lambda$ directly solves the regularized RQMF (regularized quadratic matrix factorization) model given a fixed $\lambda$, while QMF-$adaptive$ adaptively tunes $\lambda$ in iterations.
+The fixed lambda version of RQMF can be implemented by setting adaptive=0, while the adaptive version of RQMF can be accomplished by setting adaptive=1, where lambda is tuned in the algorithm to ensure that s'(lambda) is a constant.

 ## Demo